 One thing that especially impresses me about Perfectly Clear is its ability to maintain highlight integrity while performing its adjustments.
 A perfect case in point is this sunset image (below).
 This is the original.
 Note the blown-out sun and pale clouds.

 Using Perfectly Clear's Landscape preset, I was able to get better sky tones as well as darken the sun just enough to reveal a wisp of a cloud in front of it (below).
 Other software solutions I tried turned the sun a garish, artificial, digital-looking white.

-Now let's investigate Perfectly Clear's Beautify function, new to version 2.
+Now let's investigate Perfectly Clear's Beautify function.
 The original, unretouched image of the model (at left) reveals skin blemishes and a bit of dark circles under her eyes.
 The Beautify+ preset imediately took care of these problems, and I used the "Eye Enlarge" adjustment slider to bring up the eyes a bit.
 No selection was necessary; Perfectly Clear knew where the eyes were (as well as the teeth for whitening and blemishes for removal).
 Less obvious is the Face Slimming I performed, again with the appropriate slider (you can see the Portrait sliders section in the screenshot further above).

 New in version 3 is a more efficient and easier to use interface, and (under the hood) a major update to the core processing technology.